-However, the exact cause of it is not known.
+However, the exact cause is unknown.
 The good news is that it is not contagious.

-Dogs more likely to get HGE include Yorkshire terriers, Pekingese, miniature schnauzers, and toy poodles.
+Dogs more likely to get HGE to include Yorkshire terriers, Pekingese, miniature schnauzers, and toy poodles.

 While it may seem fatal, it usually is not when treated right away.